TechnoAndy/math-magicians/README.md

 # Math-magicians

-- In this project I set up the environment and tools needed to develop a React application.
+- In this project I created a full website for the Math magicians app, consisting of 3 pages.

 ## Built With
-- create-react-app
+- Create-react-app
 - Linters
 - github folder with linters.yml files
 - babelrc